edison914/Ab-Clone-Express/README.md

     }
     ```

-### Add an Image to a Spot based on the Spot's id - working on
+### Add an Image to a Spot based on the Spot's id - -done- update 20

 Create and return a new image for a spot specified by id.